Barkley signs with Bengals to back up Dalton

 The Bengals now have some experience behind Dalton.
 Although they claimed Jeff Driskel off waivers in 2016, he has yet to take an NFL snap and is currently rehabbing after suffering a broken arm in practice at the end of the 2017 season.

 Barkley has played in 11 games for the Eagles and Bears.
-He started six games for Chicago in 2016 due to injuries, but ultimately finished 1-5 as a starter.
+He started six games for Chicago in 2016 due to injuries but ultimately finished 1-5 as a starter.
 He completed 59.7 percent of his passes last season for 1,611 yards, eight touchdowns and 14 interceptions.
 He also caught a touchdown pass in 2016.